marshallou/learning-notes/database-15-445/buffer-pool-manager.md

 * product -> from/from cross_join
 * join -> natural_join/from where

+### 1.5 OLTP vs OLAP
+* OLTP: Simple queries that read/update a small amount of data that is related to a single entity in the database.
+* OLAP: Complex queries that read large portions of the database spanning multiple entities.

+### 1.5.1 N-ary storage model (NSM)
+* stores all attributes for a single tuple continguously in a page
+* ideal for OLTP workloads where queries tend to operate only on an individual enitty and insert heavy workloads.

+### 1.5.2 Decomposition Storage model (dsm)
+* This is known as a "column store"
+* This model is ideal for OLAP workloads where read-only queries perform large scan over a subset of the table's attributes.
+* There is meta-data stored to help restoring the whole row.

 ## 2. disk/storage manager
 ### 2.1 what it is?
 * it is the system that manages how the data is fetched from disk to memory.